-In the case of an immediate risk to safety to self or others
+In the case of an immediate risk to safety to self or others:

-- Keep yourself safe - Keep others safe keep a safe distance between the student-athlete in distress and others in the area - Do not leave the student-athlete alone, however, do not put yourself in harm's way if they try to leave
+- Keep yourself safe - Keep others safe keep a safe distance between the individual in distress and others in the area. - Do not leave the individual alone, however, do not put yourself in harm's way if they try to leave.